Crab louse

 The crab louse or pubic louse (Pthirus pubis) is an insect that is an obligate ectoparasite of humans, feeding exclusively on blood.
 The crab louse usually is found in the person's pubic hair.
-Although the louse cannot jump, it can also live in other areas of the body that are covered with coarse hair, such as the perianal area, the entire body (in men), and the eyelashes (in children).
+Although the louse cannot jump, it can also live in other areas of the body that are covered with coarse hair, such as the perianal area, the general body hair, and the eyelashes (in children).

 Humans are the only known hosts of the crab louse, although a closely related species, Pthirus gorillae, infects gorillas.
 The human parasite is thought to have diverged from Pthirus gorillae approximately 3.3 million years ago.
 It is more distantly related to the genus Pediculus, which contains the human head and body lice and lice that affect chimpanzees and bonobos.

 Description

 An adult crab louse is about 1.3–2 mm long (slightly smaller than the body louse and head louse), and can be distinguished from those other species by its almost round body.
 Another distinguishing feature is that the second and third pairs of legs of a crab louse are much thicker than the front legs and have large claws.